c3lang/c3docs-old/docs/modules.md

 An "extern" function may not have a body, and global variables are prohibited from having an init expression.

 The attribute `@export` explicitly marks a function as being exported when creating a (static or dynamic) library.
-It has no particular effect when compiling as an executable.
+It can also change the linker name of the function.

 ## Using functions and types from other modules